Skip to main content

 Build the x64 Windows binaries

-Run the docker build on the production machine (xbbli); start a VS Code remote session, or connect with a terminal:
+Execute the Docker build on the production machine (xbbli); start a VS Code remote session, or connect with a terminal:

 caffeinate ssh xbbli